-- Decommissioning of Elm Street Bulk water station and construction of a new bulk water station on Stonebridge Drive at an estimated cost of \$300,000. - Installation of a fire service water meter and chamber at two facilities, to ensure water usage of fire services is metered, at an estimated total cost of \$160,000. - Watermain replacements on Carter Avenue and Janet Street, at an approximate cost of \$1,000,000.
-The City received federal funding for this project.
+- Installation of a fire service water meter and chamber at two facilities, to ensure water usage of fire services is metered, at a total cost of \$236,330. - Watermain replacement on Carter Avenue at a total cost of \$383,942 - Watermain replacement on Janet Street, at a total cost of \$1,247,528.
+The City received federal funding for both the Janet Street and Carter Street projects.